ige-PING/public-docs/docs/computing-clusters.md

 ## IGE Clusters

-If you need fast access to a small computing ressources or if you want to run matlab or other programs without any time limits, you can have access to IGE cluster, which was set up for that.
+If you need fast access to small computing resources, or if you want to run matlab or other programs without any time limits, you can access the IGE cluster, which was set up for that.

 The {ref}`following documentation<igecal1>` will guide you through the different steps you need to know to start computing immediately.